Kings of Colosseum (2021)

-Kings of Colosseum (2021) was a professional wrestling supercard event produced by Major League Wrestling (MLW), which aired on January 6, 2021 as a special episode of Fusion on fubo Sports Network and YouTube.
+Kings of Colosseum (2021) was a special episode of MLW Fusion which aired on January 6, 2021 on Fubo Sports Network and MLW's YouTube channel.
 It was the second event under the Kings of Colosseum chronology.

 Three professional wrestling matches were contested at the event.
 In the main event, Alexander Hammerstone defended the National Openweight Championship against Mads Krügger, which ended in a double count-out, resulting in Hammerstone retaining the title.
 On the undercard, The Von Erichs retained the World Tag Team Championship against The Dirty Blondes in a Bunkhouse match and the debuting Lio Rush defeated Myron Reed to capture the World Middleweight Championship.

 Production

 Background

 The first Kings of Colosseum event was held on July 6, 2019 and aired live as a special episode of MLW's weekly television series, Fusion.
 On December 3, 2020, MLW owner Court Bauer announced in a press conference that the next edition of Kings of Colosseum would be a major event for MLW.
 The event was original intended to air on pay-per-view, the second PPV event in the promotion's history after Saturday Night SuperFight in 2019.
 Instead, the event was announced to have become a free television special on December 8.